adityas71094/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 2. Devise a strategy for filling in all of the missing values in the dataset.
 The strategy does not need to be sophisticated.
-For example, you could use the mean/median for that day, or the mean for that 5-minute interval, etc.
+I have substituted the NA values by the mean for that 5-minute interval.

 ```r